-The Mood Disorder Questionnaire (MDQ) is an effective screening instrument for Bipolar Disorder.
-The tool is not diagnostic, but is indicative of the existence of bipolar disorder.
+The Mood Disorder Questionnaire (MDQ) is an effective screening instrument for bipolar disorder.
+The tool is not diagnostic but is indicative of the existence of bipolar disorder.
 A positive screen must be followed by a clinical assessment to determine diagnosis.
-The MDQ can be accessed on the SAMHSA website at https://www.integration.samhsa.gov/images/res/MDQ.pdf.
+The MDQ can be located at: www.integration.samhsa.gov/images/res/MDQ.pdf

 Plan: Discontinue Prozac.
 Patient placed on Seroquel 100mg at bedtime.
 Also referred to supportive psychotherapy.